60th Academy of Country Music Awards: Background

 On November 2, 2023, the Academy of Country Music announced that it would renew its partnership with Prime Video through 2025.
-Reba McEntire will host the ceremony for the eighteenth time.
-In press releases, ACM says "the monumental show will celebrate six decades of Country Music and feature unforgettable performances by the genre's most legendary and multi-award-winning stars".
-Radio and TV Personality Bobby Bones will conduct candid Interviews with artists throughout the show.
+Reba McEntire hosted the ceremony for the eighteenth time.
+In press releases, ACM started that the ceremony would "celebrate six decades of Country Music and feature unforgettable performances by the genre's most legendary and multi-award-winning stars".
+Radio personality Bobby Bones conducted candid interviews with artists throughout the show.

-First time nominee, Ella Langley, led with seven nominations, including one as a director of her music video.
-Cody Johnson, Morgan Wallen, and Lainey Wilson followed closely behind with six nominations each.
-Langley took home the most awards of the evening with five, two as both an artist of her music video and as a director.
+First time nominee, Ella Langley, led with seven nominations, including one as a director of her music video, she was followed by Cody Johnson, Morgan Wallen, and Lainey Wilson with six nominations each.
+Langley would win the most awards of the ceremony with five, two as both an artist of her music video and as a director.

 Triple Crown Award

-On May 5, ACM announced that country superstar, Keith Urban, will be honored with the ACM Triple Crown Award.
-The honor distinguishes the achievement of an artist, duo or group upon receiving a New Artist award, Male/Female Artist (or Duo/Group) award, and Entertainer of the Year awards.
+On May 5, 2025, ACM announced that Keith Urban would be honored with the ACM Triple Crown Award.
+The honor distinguishes the achievement of an artist, duo or group who have received all of the ACM's three artist awards, the New Artist award, Male/Female Artist or Duo/Group award, and Entertainer of the Year awards.

 Alan Jackson Lifetime Achievement Award

-During the ceremony, Reba McEntire surprised the audience with announcement of the inaugural Alan Jackson Lifetime Achievement award.
-Along with a special performance by the awards namesake and inaugural honoree, multi-ACM award winner, Alan Jackson.
+During the ceremony, Reba McEntire surprised the audience with announcement of the inaugural Alan Jackson Lifetime Achievement Award.
+Along with a special performance by Alan Jackson, the award's eponymous and inaugural honoree.
 The award will continue to recognize an iconic artist, duo, or group that has achieved both national and international prominence and stature through concert performances, philanthropy, record sales, streaming numbers, and public representation.

-Winners & Nominees
+Winners and nominees

-The nominees will be revealed on Thursday, March 27.
-The eligibility period for submissions for the 60th Academy of Country Music Awards is January 1, 2024, through December 31, 2024.
+The nominees were revealed on March 27, 2025.
+The eligibility period for submissions for the 60th Academy of Country Music Awards ran from January 1, 2024, to December 31, 2024.